 It’s especially important that students considering taking a degree course in a mathematically-rich subject are aware of how useful is it is to study AS/A level Further Mathematics.
 Some prestigious university maths degrees and higher apprenticeship programmes prefer applicants to have taken AS/A level Further Mathematics.
 What’s more, studying AS/A Further Mathematics can help students with the mathematical admission tests, required by some prestigious universities.

-Encourage them to read the Russell Group Informed Choices guide.
+Encourage them to visit the Informed Choices website.
 It explains how important A level subject choices are for gaining entry to top universities.
 What's more, research has found that having A level Mathematics has the biggest impact of all subjects, even if it's not required for the degree course.

 - Will taking an advanced maths option help you with your other subjects?

 Many non-maths courses taken in Years 12 and 13 include mathematical content.
-Assessment of mathematical skills is included in a third of all non-maths A levels (this DfE document provides details).
+Assessment of mathematical skills is included in a third of all non-maths A levels (these DfE documents provide details).
 For example, 10% of the marks across the A level Psychology question papers assess mathematical skills at Higher Tier GCSE level.
 Similarly, many level 3 vocational courses, such Engineering, have considerable mathematical content.
 It is therefore likely that students who study maths alongside these subjects will achieve better results in them.